draeder/random-walk/README.md

 # random-walk
-Generate a stream of trend-oriented random numbers using a Box Müller transform to create a normalized random walk.
+Generate a stream of trend-oriented true random numbers using a Box Müller transform to create a normalized random walk.

-Useful for generating sample stock or crypto prices for analysis and testing algo trading applications, or any other application that needs a stream of trend-oriented random numbers.
+Useful for generating a real-time stream sample stock or crypto prices for analysis and testing algo trading applications, or any other application that needs a real-time stream of trend-oriented random numbers.

-The random numbers used are true random numbers derived from measurements of quantum fluctions in a vacuum, provided by [the ANU Quantum Number generator](https://qrng.anu.edu.au).
-They are currently Uint8, but they will soon be Uint32 for greater precision in an upcoming release.
+The source random numbers are true random numbers derived from measurements of quantum fluctions in a vacuum, provided by [the ANU Quantum Number generator](https://qrng.anu.edu.au).
+They come in as Uint16, which are then paired as Uint32 and converted to floating point numbes for use in the Box Müller transform.

+> Note: the Box Müller transformed numbers are returned very quickly and will likely crash your terminal.
+You will want to add your own timing as needed for the time being.

 ## Example
 ![alt text](https://draeder.github.io/random-walk/src/random-walk.png "Random walk")